thepacketgeek/rust-tcpstream-demo/raw/README.md

 ```

 ### write_all()
-It turns out that this is a common enough pattern to warrant a dedicated method: [`write_all()`](https://doc.rust-lang.org/stable/std/io/trait.Write.html#method.write_all).
+Validating the bytes queued is a common enough pattern to warrant a dedicated method to save us some work: [`write_all()`](https://doc.rust-lang.org/stable/std/io/trait.Write.html#method.write_all).
 A simplified version of the example above becomes:

 ```rust
 use std::io::{self, Write};